Liao-MH/unread2calendar/README.en.md

 - Scan unread mail and extract talks, classes, activities, reminders.
 - Separate potentially important personal messages into a dedicated group.
 - Review every extracted item before calendar import.
 - Keep a 30-day import history for audit and validation.
+(If you want to use apple calendar, here could be the tutorial: www.youtube.com/watch?v=hBXJKkMuXZ0)

 ## Core Capabilities
 - Extraction entry points: